Is Iceland Safe to Visit?

 And it has definitely been one of the best countries in the world for Covid response and management in 2020.

 Another bonus point of this inclusive nation?
-Iceland is one of the best destinations for LGBTQ+, female and solo travellers thanks to its liberal outlook and welcoming atmosphere.
+Iceland is one of the best destinations for LGBTQ+, female, and solo travelers thanks to its liberal outlook and welcoming atmosphere.

 Staying safe in Iceland